hooman118/hoo-wiki/zh/pages/writing/Untitled.md

+hi David! so you're having concerns with customer complaint about being charged twice?

+7:19 David Liu: hello

+7:19 David Liu: ye s

+7:19 David Liu: yes

+7:19 Philip (Support Advisor): i see. could you please provide me the order number?

+7:21 David Liu: 1077

+7:22 Philip (Support Advisor): thanks! let me just check the order here. :)

+7:23 Philip (Support Advisor): actually, the order only shows one charge so it's possible that the other charge that they are seeing are the pending authorization.

+7:25 Philip (Support Advisor): sometimes certain banks will show a charge twice - once as a charge, and once as an authorization.

+7:25 Philip (Support Advisor): so the customer doesn't have to worry because only once of those charge would only push through. :)

+7:26 David Liu: Got it.
+Thanks a lot!

+7:26 Philip (Support Advisor): You are very much welcome!
+I am glad to have helped you today.
+In any case, you'll receive a feedback form at the end of our chat today, you can use that to reply to me directly with anything else you may need support with. :)

+7:27 David Liu: ok. got it.
+Thank you very much

+7:27 Philip (Support Advisor): no worries! have a good one :)

+7:27 David Liu: bye

+7:27 Philip (Support Advisor): thanks! bye for now. :)

+7:28 System: Chat ended by agent

 Sorry to message you so early.
 This is David@budwalless.com.
 I was checking the voicemail last night.
 You leave me a message about how to buy the earpiece for your phone.
 Any question, feel free to email me.

 ==========================================================================[]'